'A fantastic blast': Cork lifeboat crew member retires after 44 years

 He also served as a relief coxswain across the UK, including in the Shetlands, if required.

-He told: “My last duty away was to the Isle of Mull in February of last year.
+He told The Echo: “My last duty away was to the Isle of Mull in February of last year.
 I was barely home when the lockdown came in.”

 He says his time with Courtmacsherry Lifeboat “was a fantastic blast”, during which he met many different people.